 - The IP surrounding the invention disclosure must be owned by Tufts.
 Please contact OTTIC if you are unsure of the IP ownership of your invention.
 If IP is jointly owned with another institution, an inter-institutional agreement (IIA) must be in place with Tufts designated as the commercialization lead.

 - The project proposal must be focused on commercial product development or testing.
-Funding cannot be used for basic exploratory studies or as general funding for the PI’s lab.
+Funding cannot be used for basic exploratory studies or as general funding for a principal investigator’s lab.
 Projects should address how achieving identified project milestones will move that invention towards commercialization.

-- Only one TLA project may be submitted per PI per funding cycle.
+- Only one TLA project may be submitted per individual per funding cycle.
 Investigators with multiple technology disclosures should focus their proposal on the most commercially promising technology within their portfolio.

 - If you are a previous TLA Program recipient and your project is still in progress and/or still receiving TLA Program funding, you are ineligible to apply.